MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 dotnet run
 ```
 in the command line.
-Note that the terminal's directory location needs to be the same as the Q# file, so we recommend simply using the integrated terminal in VS Code or Visual Studio.
+The simplest workflow is when the terminal's directory location is the same as the Q# file, which can be easily handled alongside Q# file editing by using the integrated terminal in VS Code, for example.

-> [!NOTE]
-> Update with details and link to more .NET options (e.g. `--project <PATH>`)
+However, the [`dotnet run` command](https://docs.microsoft.com/dotnet/core/tools/dotnet-run) accepts numerous options, and the program can also be run from a different location by simply providing `--project <PATH>` with the location of the Q# file.

 ### Add entry point to Q# file
-Of course, most Q# files will contain more than one callable.
-So, we need to let the compiler know *which* callable to execute when we provide the `dotnet run` command.
+Most Q# files will contain more than one callable, so naturally we need to let the compiler know *which* callable to execute when we provide the `dotnet run` command.

-This is done with a simple change to the Q# file itself: add a line with `@EntryPoint()` directly preceding the callable.
+This is done with a simple change to the Q# file itself:
+    - add a line with `@EntryPoint()` directly preceding the callable.

 Our file from above would therefore become
 ```qsharp